|

 The following are some basic questions and answers about how Medicaid benefits will work with Part D Medicare

-- Will seniors on a Medicaid spenddown and EPIC be automatically enrolled into a Medicare Part D drug plan?
+on a Medicaid spenddown and EPIC be automatically enrolled into a Medicare Part D drug plan?
+Answer = YES.

 Answer = YES.